What Movie Will Win Best Picture at the 2021 Oscars?

 What else was it nominated for?
 Supporting Actor, Original Screenplay, Original Song, Cinematography, Editing

-What has it won so far?
+What has it won elsewhere?
 It was a favorite to win the Globes' best picture going into the ceremony, where it was nominated five times, but only came away with a screenplay award for Sorkin.
 It also got a PGA nod, and won the ensemble award at the SAGs, which is that organizations equivalent of Best Picture.
 Even though the Screen Actors Guild and the Academy have overlap in membership, who wins the top prize at SAGs doesn't always translate into Oscar glory.
 It's worth noting that Nomadland, the clear Oscar frontrunner, wasn't even nominated for a SAG.
 The Trial ensemble also won at the Critics Choice Awards.

 Could it actually win?
 It's a stirring (if corny) courtroom drama perfectly tailored to the current moment, but it will have to overcome the Sorkin haters.
 One indication that they exist in the Academy?
 Sorkin was not nominated for Best Director, despite having gotten a guild nomination in that area.